 Why duplex-mismatch occur?

 An example of a duplex mismatch is if one port on the link operates at half-duplex while the other port operates at full-duplex, as shown in Figure 4.6.
 Duplex mismatches occur when either the Ethernet device or the Ethernet switch is hard-coded to full-duplex and the other side is configured for auto-negotiation.
 This happens because the switch, when not given any auto-negotiation information, will default to half duplex.
-This occurs when one or both ports on a link are reset, and the auto-negotiation process does not result in both link partners having the same configuration.
+This occurs when one or both ports on a link has reset and the auto-negotiation process does not result in both link partners having the same configuration.

 It also can occur when users reconfigure one side of a link and forget to reconfigure the other.
 Both sides of a link should have auto-negotiation on, or both sides should have it off.